Museum of Sarajevo 1878–1918: Princip's 'footsteps' and memorial plaques

 As the corner outside the museum building marked the point from which Princip had launched his attack, it has been the site of several memorials to the event, most of them short-lived.
 These include a pillar, erected in 1917, but destroyed the following year.
 In the 1940s, a plaque appeared but that was removed when the German Army invaded.
 After World War II, a new plaque was introduced along with 'footprints' set in the concrete of the pavement outside, very visually marking the point where Princip fired the fatal shots.
-These were bombed then torn out during the Bosnian War of the 1990s during which time the museum collection was hidden for safe keeping, and the 'footprint set' now on display in the museum is a replica.
+They were popular among tourists and locals.
+These were bombed then torn out during the Bosnian War during which time the museum collection was hidden for safe keeping, and the 'footprint set' now on display in the museum is a replica.

-To commemorate the centenary of the assassination, a new plaque was installed in 2014 in small, deliberately neutral, grey stating: "From this place on 28 June 1914, Gavrilo Princip assassinated the heir to the Austro-Hungarian throne Franz Ferdinand and his wife Sofia."
+To commemorate the centenary of the assassination, a new plaque was installed in 2014, stating: "From this place on 28 June 1914, Gavrilo Princip assassinated the heir to the Austro-Hungarian throne Franz Ferdinand and his wife Sofia."